 Enrolling in an extended learning course at FVCC means that you join hundreds of other students taking advantage of this opportunity.
 Extended learning courses have been developed to provide for the educational needs of our students.
 Our courses are delivered via online, interactive telecourse or hybrid formats.
 The handbook will help guide you to success in your pursuits and introduce you to the people and resources at FVCC.
-Students can help determine their readiness for online learning by taking an online assessment.
 This confidential free assessment will give you feedback and help you predict your readiness to become an online learner.”

-To view the Desire2Learn website as a guest; go to the D2L login page and enter Username: GUEST and Password: GUEST.
+To view the Eagle Online website as a guest; go to the Eagle Online login page and enter Username: GUEST and Password: GUEST.

 What is an extended learning course?